grosup/hobo-contacts-api/README.md

 ## Installation

+The file contacts.json contains data of you phonebook.
+Modify data in the file contacts.json there before upload.
 Upload to a shared hosting into some directory like "contacts-api"

 ## Usage

-The file contacts.json contains data of you phonebook.
-Modify the data there before upload.
+Use toghether with vue-app in this [repo](https://github.com/grosup/hobo-contacts)